 - Latex Free Gauze Roll Bandage

 - The one advantage of play doctor sets is they come with fake immunization toys.
 Of course you aren’t going to give a child a real needle but one alternative I’ve found are those little syringe-like medicine droppers.
 American Red Cross makes one for $8 that actually looks like a “shot” – at least enough for a child.
-Even your basic 50 cent syringe will resemble a shot though.
+Even your basic no needle syringe will resemble a shot though.
 Just make sure you don’t give a child one with a cap.

 - Child safe medicine spoon – for pretend medicine of course.
 About $2.